donnlee/collectd-docker/README.md

 The container activates collectd's unixsock plugin with unix domain socket `/var/run/collectd-unixsock`

-If you want the host machine to write to this socket, then `docker run` with `-v /run:/var/run` (in the case of ubuntu).
+If you want the host machine to write to this socket (because you have stats that you want sent to collectd and then to a TSDB like InfluxDB), then `docker run` with `-v /run:/var/run` (in the case of ubuntu).

 # Example usage